redhat-cop/rego-policies/POLICIES.md

   sizeInMb := image.size / memory.mb
   sizeInMb > upperBound

-  msg := sprintf("%s: has a size of '%fMi', which is greater than '%dMi' limit.", [input.image, sizeInMb, upperBound]) }
+  msg := konstraint_core.format(sprintf("%s: has a size of '%fMi', which is greater than '%dMi' limit.", [input.image, sizeInMb, upperBound]))
+}
 ```